Stockdale v Hansard: Facts

 The Court of Aldermen of the City of London Corporation, who were responsible for Newgate, were incensed.
 They saw Roberton's book as a scientific work, but the inspectors affirmed their original description by observing, "We also applied to several medical booksellers, who all gave it the same character.
 They described it as 'one of Stockdale's obscene books.
 Stockdale sued for £500 damages for libel, admitting that he had published the book but denying its obscenity.
 Stockdale sued as a pauper and Mr Justice Park assigned him counsel.
 Attorney-General Sir John Campbell appeared for Hansard.
-The first trial took place in 1837 before Lord Denman and a jury.
+The first trial took place in 1837 before Lord Denman CJ, and a jury.

 Denman dismissed Campbell's defence that the publication was privileged, and the jury had to consider only the defence that the published statement had been true and the book was indeed indecent.
 When they first returned, the jury foreman said that it found the book indecent and obscene but did not all agree that it was disgusting and that it wished to award Stockdale a farthing in damages.
 After a rebuke from Lord Denman on its faulty logic, the jury briefly conferred and found for Hansard.

 Stockdale now found a copy of the City aldermen's response to the original report and sued again, but Hansard was ordered by the House to plead that he had acted under order of the Commons and was protected by parliamentary privilege.